 Sam hides his face in her shoulder.

 Mom: (kindly) "You're hiding your face.
 You feel bad that you hurt me, right?
 I'm ok.
 But kicking hurts.
 No more kicking Mummy.
-When you feel like hitting, you can tell me you're MAD!
+When you feel like hurting, you can tell me you're MAD!
 You can stomp your feet.
 But NO hitting.
 NO kicking."

 Sam, still in Mom's lap, kicks his foot against the floor: "Stomp!"